MomsFriendlyDevCo/gulpy/README.md

 This module fixes a few irritations with the new Gulp 4 standard and makes some gulp task definitions easier to read.

+The intention here is to remain as-close-as-possible to the actual Gulp release while still supporting some of the nicer syntax (IMHO) of Gulp@3.

 Why?
 ----